Conditional styles

 Info

-Class-based styling is only available for HTML elements, not for components.
+Class-based styling is available for HTML elements only, not components.

 Classes in Nordcraft